Short Answer

 - Are all Justices of the Peace judges?

 - No. Some are judges because they preside over courts and decide cases.
 Others hold ceremonial, ministerial, or local administrative offices.
-The legal answer turns on function, not title.
+The legal answer turns on what the office does, not on the title.

 - Is a Justice of the Peace a judicial officer?

 - Sometimes.
-A Justice of the Peace is a judicial officer when state law gives the office adjudicative power, such as presiding over court proceedings, hearing evidence, and issuing rulings.
-In states where the JP only performs ministerial or ceremonial acts, the office is not a judicial officer in substance, even if older statutes or local usage still use judicial-sounding language.
+A Justice of the Peace is a judicial officer when state law gives the office the power to preside over court, hear evidence, and issue rulings.
+In states where the JP only handles ceremonial or ministerial duties, the office is not a judicial officer in practice, even if older statutes still use judicial-sounding language.

 - What does a Justice of the Peace do?

 - A Justice of the Peace does whatever state law assigns to the office.
-In some states, the JP presides over a limited-jurisdiction court, hears evidence, rules on legal issues, and enters judgments.
-In others, the JP solemnizes marriages, administers oaths, takes acknowledgments, takes depositions, serves on local boards, or performs other ministerial duties.
+In some states, the JP presides over a small-claims or limited court, hears evidence, rules on legal issues, and enters judgments.
+In others, the JP performs marriages, gives oaths, takes acknowledgments, takes depositions, serves on local boards, or handles other ceremonial duties.

 - Can a Justice of the Peace marry someone?

 - Often, but not always.
-Massachusetts, Connecticut, and New Hampshire authorize JPs to solemnize marriages under their respective laws.
-Rhode Island is different: the Secretary of State states that Rhode Island Justices of the Peace are not permitted to perform marriage ceremonies.
+Massachusetts, Connecticut, and New Hampshire let JPs perform marriages under their respective laws.
+Rhode Island is different: the Secretary of State states that Rhode Island Justices of the Peace are not allowed to perform marriages.

 - What is the difference between a Justice of the Peace and a magistrate?

-- The two terms describe different offices and the boundary varies by state.
-A magistrate is generally a judicial officer who exercises a defined slice of court authority — for example, issuing warrants, conducting initial appearances, setting bail, or presiding over preliminary or limited-jurisdiction proceedings.
-A Justice of the Peace, in states that retain the office as a judicial role, may exercise comparable limited-jurisdiction authority; in other states, the JP is purely ministerial or ceremonial.
-Some states have replaced the historic JP office with a magistrate or magisterial-district-judge office that performs substantially the same judicial functions under a new name (Pennsylvania and New Mexico are examples).
-The reliable approach is to read the state statute or constitution that defines the specific office, rather than relying on the title alone.
+- They describe different offices, and the line between them varies by state.
+A magistrate is usually a judicial officer with a defined slice of court authority — issuing warrants, holding initial appearances, setting bail, or presiding over limited cases.
+In states that keep the JP as a judicial role, the JP may have similar authority.
+In other states, the JP is purely ceremonial.
+Some states have renamed the old JP office (Pennsylvania calls it a magisterial district judge; New Mexico uses magistrate).
+The safe approach is to read the state statute or constitution that defines the specific office, rather than rely on the title alone.

 Sources and Further Reading